japablaza/Linux/ms-az.md

 - Path-based: Use Interval (every 15 secs) and Threshold (after two intervals)
 - Session affinity mode
 - Page 17 show the ssh switch that allow connection to VM1

+## C9 Applications that Scale
+- Resizing VM Vertically and Horizontally
+- VM Scale Sets
+- How do you prevent DDoS attack and auto-scale?
+-